Seacuterie board: charcuterie ideas for seafood lovers

 • cheeses: cheddar, cream cheese, blue cheese, feta, goat cheese, gruyère, parmesan, etc.

-• breads and crackers: dinner rolls, baguette slices, bagels, breadsticks, etc.
+• bread and crackers: dinner rolls, baguette slices, bagels, breadsticks, etc.

 • pickled fruits & veggies: capers, olives, pickles, sauerkraut, etc.